BOOK NOW

 Hyaluronic acid injections

-Osteo and Physio are pleased to offer Ostenil, a synthetic form of hyaluronic acid which offers a targeted approach to alleviate discomfort and improve mobility.
-This synthetic hyaluronic acid injection works directly within the joint space, aiming to restore the natural balance of synovial fluid.
+Osteo and Physio are pleased to offer hyaluronic acid which offers a targeted approach to alleviate discomfort and improve mobility.
+Synthetic hyaluronic acid injections work directly within the joint space, aiming to restore the natural balance of synovial fluid.

 Osteoarthritis often disrupts the delicate equilibrium between the breakdown and production of hyaluronic acid, a vital component of synovial fluid that lubricates and cushions joints.
-Ostenil replenishes this lost hyaluronic acid, helping to reduce friction, decrease pain, and enhance joint function.
+These injections replenish this lost hyaluronic acid, helping to reduce friction, decrease pain, and enhance joint function

 1. Knee osteoarthritis